CleverRaven/Cataclysm-DDA/pages/design_doc.md

 *    Likely have a vehicle, especially an easy to maintain one like a bicycle.
 Welders and repair tools are at a premium if available at all, so the vehicle is fairly precious.
 Range begins to extend to fill probably the entire starting overmap as the player is able to set up safe camps and things.

 ##### Preparation/Skilled Scavenger Phase
-mid-to-late summer to winter, year 1
+Mid-to-late summer to winter, year 1

 **Key Events**:

 *    Return of focus to food security as winter comes closer and survivor needs to work hard on stockpiling
-*    Most other key resources now well stocked - ammo, clothing, armour.
+*    Most other key resources now well stocked - ammo, clothing, armor.
 Survivor has likely managed to make some deep forays into a few towns, loot a mansion or the upper levels of a Lab.
 *    Although the player isn't equipped to install CBMs or develop higher level mutagens they probably have access to the components now, and can start projects to get them on the go over the winter.
 Likewise for fancier gear and equipment that isn't available readily from raids.
-*    Decreasing focus on wide ranging travel in favour of developing base defenses
+*    Decreasing focus on wide ranging travel in favor of developing base defenses
 *    May at this point have achieved welding tools
 *    Probably has electricity and a secure water supply at home base.